Uprising: The Power of Mother Earth

 Belcourt’s practice expanded to include collaborations with Murdoch.
 In November 2014, along with artist Erin Konsmo, they formed the Onaman Collective.
 The Collective organizes community art builds, working alongside community members to screen-print and paint banners, tell stories, learn languages, and share food.
 The banners not only demonstrate the artists’ use of art to empower water and land protection action, they show how art can be accessible at grassroots and international levels.
 Belcourt and Murdoch’s work is a testament to the power of evocative art and its ability to motivate people to rise up and take action.

-Curated by Nadia Kurd, this national touring exhibition is co-produced by Thunder Bay Art Gallery and Carleton University Art Gallery and presented by the Art Gallery of Guelph with the support of Canadian Heritage.
+This national touring exhibition is co-produced by Thunder Bay Art Gallery and Carleton University Art Gallery

 Miziwe omaa kaanada akiing izhaamagan owe waabanda’iwewin animikii-wiikwedong mazinibii’iganan waabanda’iwewigamig gaye Carleton gichi-gikendaasoowigamig mazinibii’iganan waabanda’iwewigamig oniizhoo-ozhitoonaawaa